 Be thankful that you don’t already have everything you desire…

-e thankful for the difficult times…Be thankful for your mistakes…It’s easy to be thankful for the good things.
-A life of rich fulfillment comes to those who
+be thankful for the difficult times…Be thankful for your mistakes…It’s easy to be thankful for the good things.
+A life of rich fulfillment comes to those who are also thankful for the setbacks.

 Take Time For 8 Matters of the Heart by Ed Young is my holiday thought for this year.
 It is less a list of what I am thankful for and more an ode to what constitutes a meaningful life.